Metrics on completely positive maps via noncommutative geometry: Introduction

 The structure of the paper is as follows.
-We collect a number of important notions and set notation in the preliminary section \cref{sec:prelims}.
-While we focus on a specific way of inducing metrics on certain subsets of completely positive maps in this article, this is not the only induction scheme one could employ.
-As such, we discuss induction of metrics in \cref{sec:discussion-inducing-metrics}.
-It also serves to explain the motivation behind the remaining sections.
-In \cref{sec:tracial-Cstar-algebras-and-cp-maps} we study the $C^*$-algebraic Choi-Jamiolkowski map and use it to introduce the notion of trace channels.
-The $C^*$-algebraic Choi-Jamiolkowski map is then used in \cref{sec:induced-metrics-between-cp-maps} to induce metrics on the set of trace channels between $C^*$-algebras.
-We especially focus on criteria guaranteeing that these metrics satisfy stability and chaining.
-Lastly, in \cref{sec:applications} we use machinery from noncommutative geometry to show that the necessary conditions for stability and chaining from \cref{sec:induced-metrics-between-cp-maps} are automatically satisfied for metrics arising from the external Kasparov product of spectral triples.
-We in particular focus on spectral triples for group $C^*$-algebras arising from proper length functions on countable groups.
+We collect a number of important notions and set notation in \cref{sec:prelims}.
+In \cref{sec:discussion-inducing-metrics} we formalize the notions of stability and chaining mathematically and discuss pullback-induced and embedding-induced extended metrics on sets of unital completely positive maps.
+We study stability and chaining for pullback-induced extended metrics in \cref{UCP}.
+In \cref{sec:tracial-Cstar-algebras-and-cp-maps} we study the $C^*$-algebraic Choi-Jamio\l{}kowski map and use it to introduce the notion of trace channels.
+This map is then used in \cref{sec:induced-metrics-between-cp-maps} to define and study embedding-induced extended metrics on the set of trace channels between $C^*$-algebras.
+We especially focus on criteria guaranteeing that these extended metrics satisfy stability and chaining.
+Lastly, in \cref{sec:applications} we use machinery from noncommutative geometry to show that the necessary conditions for stability and chaining from \cref{sec:induced-metrics-between-cp-maps} are automatically satisfied for extended metrics arising from the external Kasparov product of spectral triples.
+We in particular focus on spectral triples for twisted group $C^*$-algebras arising from proper length functions on countable amenable groups.